THIS IS HOW WE DEFINE IMPACT INVESTING

 Measuring impact - that is, social and environmental outcomes - can be complicated and impact investments can be made in an infinite number of ways.
 But as a starting point, there are a few simple definitions that we at Impact Invest apply.
 We have developed these together with the pioneers of impact investing internationally.
+You can now explore all of this in our recent publication, which includes a number of case studies and organisations that we have helped develop social investment strategies and processes.
+The publication is available as e-book, audio book and in printed format.
+More about the book here.

 The term "impact investing" was first used by business angels and institutions who were interested in developing economies and who wanted to enter into venture capital where the risk profile was too high for traditional financiers.
 The purpose was to finance, for example, economic growth in poor areas, access to good health care, education or clean energy and the environment, no matter where you happen to be have been born.
 The social, and sometimes environmental, result has always been the focus of impact investors.
 The economic return can also be significant, but is often secondary to the impact that is being sought.